aleskandro/llm-d-lab/analysis/README.md

-Disclaimer: this code is mostly generated w/ AI for a quick prototype and to enable a fast iteration cycle of investigation about the LLM-D workload-variant-autoscaler.
-It needs refactoring.
+Consider this code as experimental and exploratory.